FederatedAI/FATE/python/fate_client/pipeline/README.rst

 Summary info of pipeline
 ---------------------

-To get the detail of a pipeline, use <b>describe</b> interface, it will print the "create time" fit or predict state and the constructed dsl if exists.
+To get the detail of a pipeline, use **describe** interface, it will print the "create time" fit or predict state and the constructed dsl if exists.

 .. code:: python